Anže Kopitar: Playing style

 Kopitar (back) prepares to take a face-off against Adam Gaudette in November 2018.
 Kopitar holds one of the highest career averages for face-off wins in the NHL.

-Kopitar is known in the NHL as one of the most effective two-way forwards, excelling in both offence and defence, for which he has won the Frank J. Selke Trophy in 2016 and 2018, after being a finalist for the award in both 2014 and 2015.
-In addition to his defensive play, Kopitar has one of the highest career averages for winning faceoffs, and has led the Kings in team scoring 14 times in his career.
+Kopitar was known in the NHL as one of the most effective two-way forwards, excelling in both offense and defense, for which he won the Frank J. Selke Trophy in 2016 and 2018, after being a finalist for the award in both 2014 and 2015.
+In addition to his defensive play, Kopitar has one of the highest career averages for winning faceoffs, and led the Kings in team scoring 14 times in his career.

 "He combines size, strength and intelligence, he's as difficult to play against as any player in the league.
 He's very responsible defensively and checks very well, especially with his stick.
 He's one of the best in the league at anticipating where the puck is going and jumping in to cut off cycles."